ActionPL/duckstation_openbios_savestates/SUUS-00752/README.md

 **Description:**

 All characters, arenas, outfits and movies unlocked.
-Starts at main menu with "VERSUS MODE" highlighted.
+Starts at main menu with "VERSUS MODE" option highlighted.
 Thrill Kill Plus made by TG.